P-p-H-d/mlib/README.md

 #### Created methods

-In the following methods, name stands for the name given to the macro which is used to identify the type.
+In the following methods, name stands for the name given to the macro that is used to identify the type.
 The following types are automatically defined by the previous macro:

 #### name\_t